 Serious traffic violations include speeding 15 mph or more over the limit, reckless driving, various lane change violations (i.e. improper lane usage and improper passing), texting while driving/using a cell phone while operating a CMV, and following too closely.
 Major disqualifying offenses include DUI or the refusal to submit to a breath-alcohol test in either a CMV or non-commercial vehicle, driving a CMV with a BAC of .04 or more, leaving the scene of an accident in any vehicle, and driving a CMV with a revoked or canceled CDL, or while otherwise disqualified from driving a CMV.
 In fact, a second conviction of a major disqualifying offense will result in a lifetime CDL disqualification.

 Our CDL defense attorneys also represent commercial drivers attempting to clear traffic offenses from their record.
 While minor traffic offenses do not qualify for expungement or sealing, there may be other options.
-Vacating prior convictions and supervisions may be possible depending on a variety of factors.
+Filing a motion and attempting to vacate prior convictions and supervisions may be possible depending on a variety of factors including the age of the ticket, nature of offense, courthouse where the ticket is assigned and whether you previously appeared in court on the violation.
 Our office can review your MVR and provide guidance on your available options.